quixio/quix-docs/docs/platform/tutorials/image-processing/index.md

 ## The pipeline you will create

-There are five stages to the processing pipeline you build in this tutorial:
+There are four stages to the processing pipeline you build in this tutorial:

 1. Video feeds

+    - Webcam image capture
     - TfL Camera feed or "Jam Cams"
-    - Webcam image capture

-2. Frame extraction
+2. Frame grabber

-    - Frame extraction
-    - Decoding
+    - Grab frames from TfL video feed

 3. Object detection

     - Detect objects within images

-4. Merge streams

-    - Merge images from all of the individual TfL cameras into one stream

-5. Web UI configuration
+4. Web UI configuration

     - A simple UI showing: